UMAprotocol/UMIPs/UMIPs/umip_add_R3-APR21_and_R3-MAY21_price_identifiers.md

 ### Post Cutoff

-The source of truth for this data is the annualized value of RAI OracleRelayer contact's `redemptionRate()` method.
+The source of truth for this data is the annualized value of RAI OracleRelayer contract's `redemptionRate()` method.
-As of the writing of this UMIP, the agreed-upon RAI OracleRelayer smart contract address is 0x4ed9C0dCa0479bC64d8f4EB3007126D5791f7851.
+As of the writing of this UMIP, the agreed-upon RAI OracleRelayer smart contract address is [0x4ed9C0dCa0479bC64d8f4EB3007126D5791f7851](https://etherscan.io/address/0x4ed9C0dCa0479bC64d8f4EB3007126D5791f7851).

 This price identifier aggregates the value returned by `redemptionRate()` over every block from the 30 days ending at the cutoff/expiration timestamp (1619568000 for R3-APR21/RAI and 1622160000 for R3-MAY21/RAI).